ranchor/system-design/problems/distributed_search.md

 3. **Random Access**: Use the document ID to look up the file location in the mapping and retrieve the document from disk.

+#### Handling Document Deletion
+1. **Soft Delete**: Mark the document as deleted without immediately removing it from the index
+2. **Background Job**: Periodically run a background job to remove documents marked for deletion and update the inverted index accordingly.

 ### Data Partioning
 #### Document Partitioning
 - **Definition**: Partition documents into subsets, each indexed by a different node.